samrobbins85/portfolio-website-v1/content/portfolio/hugo-portfolio-website.md

 1. Cut the `exampleSite` folder out of the theme and paste it wherever you want
 2. Create a `theme` directory within the `exampleSite folder`
 3. Paste the theme into this directory, ensuring is has the name `hugo-developer-portfolio`

+## CMS

+For the content management system I have used Forestry CMS.
+This provides great flexibility for adding and editing content and integrates great with Hugo as it commits markdown files directly to GitHub.

 ## Configuration